-For a school our size, we award a substantial amount of financial aid each year.
+For a school our size, we award a substantial amount of tuition assistance each year.
 We strive to partner with families to make sure an MMI education is available to all students who qualify for admissions.
 Our admissions decisions are made need-blind; that is, without regard to a family’s financial situation.
-It is important to remember that an independent school education is a choice for families.
+It is important to remember that independent school education is a choice for families.
 Both MMI and our families make significant financial sacrifices to support this choice.
 Our policies and philosophy attempt to ensure that each family is subject to the same guidelines as we evaluate the needs of your family.
-Since we believe strongly in the financial contribution of the family, no students at MMI are fully funded through our financial aid program.
+Since we believe strongly in the financial contribution of the family, no students at MMI are fully funded through our tuition assistance program.

 The tradition of tuition assistance goes back to the early days of MMI.
-One of the key figures in the school’s history, Sophia G. Coxe, began a financial aid program for students in the 1920s.
+One of the key figures in the School’s history, Sophia G. Coxe, began a tuition assistance program for students in the 1920s.
 It was her hope that MMI would be affordable for anyone who wished to attend.
-The school continues to strive to keep tuition affordable for everyone.
+The School continues to strive to keep tuition affordable for everyone.
 We are driven to keep that tradition alive today and continue to work with families to give their children the opportunity for an MMI education.

-For the 2016-17 academic year, more than 50 percent of MMI students received need-based financial aid, with $954,160 of need-based aid distributed among 132 students.
-The average need-based award was $7,228 per student.
-MMI also gave $58,000 in merit-based scholarships through our Academic Excellence Award to 104 students for the upcoming year for a total of $104,000 in merit-based scholarships.
-All financial aid awards are kept confidential and the names of our recipients are not disclosed.
+Currently, for the 2020-2021 academic year, 55.5 percent of MMI students received need-based tuition assistance, with $897,416 of need-based aid distributed among 111 students.
+The average need-based award was $8,085 per student.
+MMI also gave $58,000 in merit-based scholarships through our Academic Excellence Award program for the 2020-2021 school year.
+All tuition assistance awards are kept confidential and the names of our recipients are not disclosed.

 Tuition and Fees

-**Certain books are purchased by students based upon curriculum.
+**Certain books are purchased by students based upon the curriculum.
 Most textbooks are supplied to students.

 Investing for the Future

 Financing an independent school education does require some sacrifice for most families.
-But such an education is a very real family investment in the future.
-The 31 students in the senior class of 2016 were awarded more than $5.9 million in scholarships for college.
+Such an education is a very real family investment in the future.
+The 28 students in the senior class of 2020 were awarded more than $7.6 million in scholarships for college.
 A small investment now in your child’s future may bring great rewards as he or she looks to enroll in college.
-MMI’s financial aid program is designed to help qualified families make the dream of an independent-school education a reality.
+MMI’s tuition assistance program is designed to help qualified families make the dream of an independent-school education a reality.

 Grant & Aid Assessment by FACTS

-FACTS Grant & Aid Assessment will conduct the financial need analysis for MMI for the 2017-18 school year.
-Families applying for financial aid will need to complete an application and submit the necessary supporting documentation to FACTS Grant & Aid Assessment by November 12, 2020, for November applicants, by January 29, 2021, for January applicants, and June 4 for June applicants.
-Applicants can apply online beginning November 1, 2016.
+FACTS Grant & Aid Assessment will conduct the financial need analysis for MMI for the 2020-21 school year.
+Families applying for tuition assistance will need to complete an application and submit the necessary supporting documentation to FACTS Grant & Aid Assessment by November 12, 2020, for November applicants, by January 29, 2021, for January applicants, and June 4 for June applicants.
+Applicants can apply online beginning October 1, 2020.
 A web link to the application is also provided on the MMI parents' page and you can access FACTS from your RenWeb account.

 When you apply, you'll need to upload or fax the following information to FACTS in order for FACTS to process your application and submit their report to MMI: